 More playful fancies

 With these thoughts in mind, it is time to move on to insights from Antoni Tàpies, who also advocates playful fancies.
-But for that we shall have to wait for my next Post which starts with an extract from one of his writings.
+But for that we shall have to wait for a later Post which starts with an extract from one of his writings.

 In furtherance of my project publishing chapters from my books, we now come to a chapter on traditional artistic practices.
 Its title is “The Renaissance and the Academic Method”.
 To understand how it fits into the structure of “Drawing with Both Sides of the Brain”, please go to the POSTSCRIPT below.
 To read the chapter just click on “TRADITIONAL PRACTICES” on the line below.